Maple Grove Workers’ Compensation Lawyers

 Each state will determine how much the insurance will cost the employer and how compensation is paid to the employee.
 The state groups similar businesses together based on injury patterns and costs.
 The rate is then determined for each group.

 In Minnesota, the law requires that all employers purchase workers’ compensation insurance or are self-insured.
-Minnesota law defines a work-related injury as a repetitive injury, traumatic injury, or occupational disease or condition that is caused, aggravated, or accelerated by activity at work.
+Minnesota law defines a work-related injury as a repetitive injury, traumatic injury, or occupational disease or condition that is caused, aggravated or accelerated by activity at work.
 If you have pressing questions regarding your case, don’t hesitate to contact us today.

 Workers’ Compensation Cases We Handle